 Votiva is a radiofrequency treatment that stimulates the production of collagen in the vagina through the use of thermal energy.
 It helps remedy issues of vaginal dryness as well as urinary incontinence.

-The PRP O Shot might be right for you if you prefer a more natural approach.
+The O Shot might be right for you if you prefer a more natural approach.

 Here is what we do.
-We take platelet-rich plasma from your blood and inject it directly into the most sensitive spots of your vagina.
+We take sample from your blood and inject it directly into the most sensitive spots of your vagina.
 Doing this stimulates accelerated rejuvenation of your clitoris and entire vagina.

-The PRP O Shot is ideal for someone experiencing low libido or vaginal dryness.
+The O Shot is ideal for someone experiencing low libido or vaginal dryness.